dinoosauro/lrclib-get/README.md

 By using this tool, you also agree to their Terms of Service and Privacy Policy.

-This website also connects to Google Fonts to display the fonts used in this webpage, and to JSDelivr to fetch the "jsmediatags" library.
-No data is shared with them.
+This website also connects to Google Fonts to display the fonts used in this webpage.
+No data is shared with Google.
 Other third-party libraries are used, and you can find their license in the "Open source licenses" section of the website.